michaeldexter/occambsd/README.md

 ## occambsd: An application of Occam's razor to FreeBSD
 a.k.a. "super svelte stripped down FreeBSD"

-This script leverages FreeBSD build options and a kernel configuration file to build the minimum kernel and userland to boot under the bhyve hypervisor.
+This script leverages FreeBSD build options and a kernel configuration file to build the minimum kernel and userland to boot FreeBSD under jail(8) and the bhyve and Xen hypervisors.

 By default it builds from /usr/src to a tmpfs mount /usr/obj and a tmpfs work directory mounted at /tmp/occambsd for speed and unobtrusiveness.